+CALL FOR GRANT PROPOSALS The Collaboratory Fellows Fund

+RFP Issue Date: October 1st, 2024 RFP Due Date: January 10th, 2025, 5:00 PM

+Info Session

+October 30th 2024, 2:00 PM

+Register Today [Registration Link]

-AT COLUMBIA UNIVERSITY GRANT APPLICATION GUIDANCE AND TIPS RFP Issue Date: October 17, 2022 Proposal Due Date: December 8th 4:00 PM Send Completed Proposals to Collabratory@Columbia.edu Info Session October 25th, 2023, 1:00 AM Info Session Registration: [Link] The increasing availability of data in society is impacting our world in profound ways.
+The increasing availability of data in society is impacting our world in profound ways.
 As our ability to generate, store, and analyze data grows, so do the opportunities for using those data to improve our economy, our security, the environment, and human health.
 Scores of professional and research areas are increasingly becoming data-driven enterprises.
 To prepare for a data-rich world, students and future leaders need to integrate data science into their traditional areas of study.

 Conversely, just as the need for data literacy increases, so too does the need for students of data and computer science to understand the impact of traditional domains on their professions.
 What, for example, do data scientists need to understand about Ethics, Policy, History, Healthcare, and Law?

-Jointly founded by Columbia University's Data Science Institute and Columbia Entrepreneurship, Innovation, and Design, The Collaboratory at Columbia is a university-wide program dedicated to supporting collaborative curricular innovations in interdisciplinary study designed to ensure that all Columbia students receive the education and training that they need to succeed in today's data-rich world.
-Information about the Collaboratory at Columbia can be found here: collaboratory.columbia.edu.
-Call for Proposals for the Collaboratory Fellows Program: The goal of the Collaboratory Fellows Fund is to support the development of interdisciplinary and innovative curricula that meet the data and computational literacy needs of any given discipline, set of disciplines and/or cohort of students at Columbia University.
-Our aim is to seed-fund new courses that extend beyond the life of original grant funds.
+Jointly founded by Columbia University's Data Science Institute and Columbia Entrepreneurship, Innovation, and Design, The Collaboratory at Columbia is a university-wide program dedicated to supporting collaborative curricula innovations in interdisciplinary study designed to ensure that all Columbia students receive the education and training that they need to succeed in today's data-rich world.
+Information about the Collaboratory at Columbia can be found <a href="https://example.com/here/beta-figures-pression-receive-figures-pression-rece

+Call for Proposals for the Collaboratory Fellows Program:

+The goal of the Collaboratory Fellows Fund is to support the development of interdisciplinary and innovative curricula that meet the data and computational literacy needs of any given discipline, set of disciplines and/or cohort of students at Columbia University.
+Our aim is to seed-fund these new courses in hopes that they extend beyond the life of original grant funds.
 Approved proposals must include the commitment of your dean or department chair to provide financial resources to continue the course past its initial launch and past the life of the grant.

 Please use this RFP if you are initiating an entirely new interdisciplinary course, if you are applying for the second half of a project already partially funded, or if you are requesting funds to convert your course into digital teaching modalities.

-The program will award grants to pairs of instructors, one with disciplinary/area expertise and one with datascience and/or computational expertise, to collaborate on the development and teaching of material that embeds data or computational science into a more traditional domain.
+The program will award grants to pairs of instructors, one with disciplinary/area expertise and one with data-science and/or computational expertise, to collaborate on the development and teaching of material that embeds data or computational science into a more traditional domain.
 The reverse, a class that embeds traditional domains into the context of data science, is also encouraged.

 The new content should use pedagogy, instruction, and delivery methods that are fitting for the specific student cohort.
-Example curricular offerings might include classes, labs, workshops, studios, out-of-semester offerings, and "boot-camps."
+Example curricula offerings might include classes, labs, workshops, studios, out-of-semester offerings, and "boot-camps."
 Student cohorts can be undergraduate students, Ph.D. students or graduate students undergoing professional training.
-The goal is to create diverse course offerings that are accessible to student at all levels, including those who have no previous data science exposure.
+The goal is to create diverse course offerings that are accessible to students at all levels, including those who have no previous data science exposure.
 Because the goal of the Fellows Fund is to support data literacy as an important element of a Columbia University education, it is intended that all developed material be integrated into Columbia's instructional offerings.
-Special Focus Area for 2023-'24: